All Adware removed! 100% clean installer!

 Codecs have been a problem for most users at one time or another.
 This is because there has never been an 'out of the box' working solution that the average computer user could install and just have everything work properly from the beginning.
 There are several decent codec package solutions out there, but none of them did everything I wanted.
 I was always in need of a tweak, adjustment, or even a re-installation just to get the codecs I needed/wanted and most of the time, the file still didn't play properly.
 This frustration was the basis for me to begin making a codecpack that works with ALL players.

 It does not contain a media player and it does not associate file-types.
-With the Windows 8 codec package installed you will be able to use any media player, limited only by the players' capabilities, to play all movies and video clips.
+With the STANDARD Codec package installed you will be able to use any media player, limited only by the players' capabilities, to play all movies and video clips.
 Streaming video is supported in several formats in all popular web browsers.
 Media Center users have the ability to choose what is installed and where to install it using the public redistributable.
 After installation you can select to remove specific portions without removing the entire package.
 You can also re-add the removed items at any time.

 The STANDARD release only contains LAV filters and xy-VSFilter for subtitles.